dergigi/dergigi.github.io/collections/_posts/2018-12-20-contrasts.markdown

 The above, of course, is an error in reasoning.
 Since this is not a political argument and I don't want to push you down a nihilistic hole, let me point out this faulty reasoning.
 Moments do not gain preciousness because of our cherishing.
 They simply are.

-> "Of several colors, all equally white, that will look whitest which is against the darkest background.
+> Of several colors, all equally white, that will look whitest which is against the darkest background.
 And black will look intensest against the whitest background.
 And red will look most vivid against the yellowest background; and the same is the case with all colours when surrounded by their strongest contrasts."
 >
 > <cite>Leonardo da Vinci</cite>